-Software is no longer limited to traditional computing platforms devices such as our personal PC or a corporate compute server.
-Almost every device today runs some software – from run-time environment firmware at the chip level to a full-blown operating system found within our smart TVs.
-Life-critical products, such as automobiles, medical devices, and industrial control systems for the national critical infrastructure also depend on software.
+Software is no longer limited to traditional computing platforms and devices such as our personal PCs or corporate compute servers.
+Almost every device today runs some software—from runtime environment firmware at the chip level to the full-blown operating systems found within our smart TVs.
+Life-critical products, such as automobiles, medical devices, and industrial control systems for the national critical infrastructure, also depend on software.

-Software Signoff is a quality and security methodology that introduces formal testing gates into the life cycle of software.
-Software Signoff addresses key concerns such as cybersecurity, functional quality, standards compliance, and others at its root during the creation and distribution of software – therefore offering a foundational building block for achieving attributes such as “Built-in Security” or “Build-in Quality”.
+Software signoff is a quality and security methodology that introduces formal testing gates into the life cycle of software.
+Software signoff addresses key concerns such as cyber security, functional quality, standards compliance, and others at its root during the creation and distribution of software—therefore offering a foundational building block for achieving attributes such as “built-in security” or “built-in quality.”